kevinvzandvoort/espicc-somaliland-digaale-survey-2019/README.md

 Only a subset of the data collected with these questionnaires during the survey has been used for this analysis.
 Data has been anonymized, and links between household-, contact-, and nutrition- data have been removed.
 The anonymized data can be used to replicate all analyses, figures, and tables in the manuscript.
 All data is stored in the `./data` folder.
+A data dictonary is provided in `./data/data_dictionary.xlsx`

 The following datasets are included: